 61st Engineer Legion Mixed Battalion

-The 61st Engineer Legion Mixed Battalion (61e BMGL) was a combined unit of the French Army, composed of regular Army sappers and legionnaires.
-Created in early 1971, the battalion was tasked with constructing Camp Canjuers, the largest military training area in Western Europe at the time.
-After subsequently working at the Larzac, La Courtine, Caylus and Garrigues camps, the 61e BMGL was eventually deactivated in 1982.
+The 61st Engineer Legion Mixed Battalion (61e BMGL) was a combined French Army unit composed of regular Army sappers and legionnaires.
+Activated in early 1971, it was tasked with building Camp Canjuers, the largest live-fire training range in Western Europe at the time.
+After later working at the camps of Larzac, La Courtine, Caylus, and des Garrigues, the 61e BMGL was deactivated in 1982.

 L'article en français : 61ème Bataillon Mixte de Génie Légion